Alaskasheut/qa-project-Urban-Grocers-app-es/README.md

 This project consists in test cases for the field "name" in the body for a request to create a new kit for a user.

-#  The requirements for test cases follows the documentation find in:
+#  The requirements for test cases follow the documentation find in:
 ```ssh
 Apidocs    URL/docs/
 ```